 It seems like the world is choosing grey as their base colour in rooms these days.
 Don't you think?

-Thing is, it's so versatile and a much more practical option than white.
-That's why I can't help but go for it.
+Grey is a versatile colour and a much more practical option than white, disguising wear and tear.
+That's why I can't help but choose it.

-I confess I'm not that brave when it comes to marrying wild colours in rooms.
+I confess I'm not that brave when it comes to marrying wild colours in bedrooms.

 I've always loved the idea of moody indigo on walls but it's far too petrifying to choose a colour that's trending amazingly well on pinterest, when you're so unsure what it would be like to live in day to day.